amitabhadey/amitabhadey.github.io/_pages/resources.md

 {%- assign all = site.data.resources | default: empty -%}
 {%- assign by_card = all | where: "format", "card" -%}
 {%- assign by_tile = all | where: "format", "tile" -%}

-{%- comment -%}
-Helper macro-ish snippets for rendering a card/tile inline without includes.
-We also guard against missing fields using `default`.
-{%- endcomment -%}

 {%- comment -%} ======== BOOKMARKS ======== {%- endcomment -%}
 <section id="bookmarks" class="res-sec">